gavinkwoe/BeeFramework/README.md

 ***This project is no longer supported or updated.
-Please do not file issues or pull-requests against this repo.
+Please do not fire issues or pull-requests against this repo.
 If you wish to continue to develop this code yourself, we recommend you fork it.***

 ***Goodbye BeeFramework, Goodbye Steve Jobs era.***